nedap/utils.test/README.md

 ## Documentation

-Please browse the public namespaces, which are documented, speced and tested.
+Please browse the public namespaces, which are documented and tested.

+You can find examples in the [api test](test/unit/nedap/utils/test/api.cljc).

 ## License